 When they splutter, add onions and saute it

 Add the chopped cabbage and potato.
-Stir it adding a little water
+Add a little water and stir.

-Add the salt and keep it covered, on low flame, for the cabbage and potato to get fully cooked
+Add the salt and keep it covered, on medium/low flame, for the cabbage and potato to get done

 Grind together in a mixer the coconut gratings, roasted red chillies, tamarind, and roasted coriander seeds to a paste/masala, adding water as necessary

-When the cabbage is nearly cooked, add the above ground masala and stir it
+When the cabbage is nearly cooked, add the above ground masala and mix well

 Add the cooked toor dal and keep stirring until the water evaporates to give you a semi-solid consistency